 You can’t pay by Direct Debit under the occasional operator scheme.

 Send your cheque, made payable to ‘HM Revenue and Customs only’ followed by your 15-digit air passenger duty reference number to:

 You must not fold the cheque or fasten documents together.

-You should allow 3 working days for your payment to reach HMRC.
 If you’re sending your payment by post, you can include a letter to request a receipt from HMRC.

 Nothing to pay